 Google Pigeon Update

-So far, we’ve talked about Panda, Penguin, and Hummingbird, and how these Google algorithm updates affect site owners who want to improve search engine rankings without getting penalized.
+So far, we’ve talked about Panda, Penguin and Hummingbird and how these Google algorithm updates affect site owners who want to improve search engine rankings without getting penalized.

-However, there other algorithm updates and changes have taken place since the 2011 release of the first Panda.
+However, there are other algorithm updates and changes that have taken place since the 2011 release of the first Panda.
 Specifically, in July 2014, there was the Pigeon update.
 For more information about Pigeon, see this post I wrote previously on everything you need to know about the Pigeon update.